These easy Garlic Potatoes get perfectly crispy—in the oven! They’re an irresistible side dish that’s easy enough for a weeknight dinner.

 In general, we like our food brown and crispy.
-That’s why toast tastes better than an untoasted piece of bread.
+That’s why toast tastes better than untoasted bread.
 It’s also why roasted vegetables are more appetizing than steamed vegetables.
 We like our steaks with grill marks, and our scallops with light brown and crispy tops.

 I used Yukon Gold potatoes here.
 The moisture level is somewhere in between a russet potato (which are drier and best for mashing) and a red potato (which is moister and holds its shape well—making it great for potato salad).
 The skin of the Yukon Golds crisps up nicely and the inside has a just-right level of moisture.

-I served these potatoes with a Vegetarian Spaghetti Squash Lasagna.
-They would also be great with these 5-ingredient Grilled Pork Chops with Honey Soy Glaze.
-Or these budget-friendly Chicken Quarters with Ginger Scallion Sauce!
+They would also be great with these 5-ingredient Grilled Pork Chops with Honey Soy Glaze!

 Crispy Garlic Potatoes

 - 3 cloves garlic, grated on a microplane

 - Preheat oven to 400°F.

 - Cut each potatoes in half, then in half again.
 Slice the quarters in half.
 You’ll have 8 pieces per potato.

 - Place the butter in a small microwave-safe dish.
 Microwave on high until melted, about 20–30 seconds.
 Stir in the olive oil, grated garlic, Italian seasoning, and salt (to taste).